vinny380/HealthUnitiesInMyCity-JavaScript-Html-CSS/README.md

 # HealthUnitiesInMyCity-JavaScript-Html-CSS
 With this code I wanted to create a locator of Health Unities and Hospitals in my city, since Covid-19 is taking over.
 I'm still building the website, and I may turn that into an app.
+ALSO since the original project used Google Maps API, and that one is paid, I changed it to Leaflet's API.

 Feel free to use the source code.

 *Thanks to Nazariy Dumanskyy and the whole Clever Programmer team for the original open source code, we learned how to create